-DATED: MAY 24, 2022
+DATED: JUNE 20, 2023

-The Assembly Health Committee reports favorably Assembly Bill No. 1176 (1R).
+The Senate Budget and Appropriations Committee reports favorably Assembly Bill No. 1176 (1R), with committee amendments.

 Under the "Madison Holleran Suicide Prevention Act," P.L.2016, c.18 (C.18A:3B-72 et seq.), institutions of higher education are required to have individuals with training and experience in mental health issues who focus on reducing student suicides and attempted suicides available on campus or remotely by telephone or other means for students 24 hours a day, seven days a week.
-The individuals also work with faculty and staff on ways to recognize the warning signs and risk factors associated with student suicide.
+The bill also requires individuals with training and experience in mental health issues to work with faculty and staff on ways to recognize the warning signs and risk factors associated with student suicide.
 This bill amends that law to also require the individuals to work with faculty and staff on recognizing the signs of depression and on the referral of students to crisis hotlines and mental health screenings and to provide annual training on all of these topics.

-This bill provides that an institution of higher education may satisfy this requirement by providing each student with the hotline number for the National Suicide Prevention Lifeline, the NJ Hopeline, or any 24/7 mental health hotline deemed appropriate by the Secretary of Higher Education.
+As amended, this bill provides that an institution of higher education may satisfy this requirement by providing each student with the hotline number for the National Suicide Prevention Lifeline, the NJ Hopeline, or any 24/7 mental health hotline deemed appropriate by the Secretary of Higher Education.
 In addition to providing students with the hotline numbers, the institution is required to post the hotline numbers in each dormitory, library, and student center, and any other facility or area on campus that the institution determines to be appropriate.

-The bill provides that a four-year institution of higher education will require all students who serve as resident assistants to receive annual training on the signs of depression, the warning signs and risk factors associated with college student suicide, the referral of students to campus mental health resources, and responding to students in crisis.
+The bill provides that a four-year institution of higher education is to require all students who serve as resident assistants to receive annual training on the signs of depression, the warning signs and risk factors associated with college student suicide, the referral of students to campus mental health resources, and responding to students in crisis.